pavan-uppari/sde_sheet/docs/binary_search/bs.md

 ## Single Element in a Sorted Array

-**Problem Statement**: You are given a sorted array consisting of only integers where every element appears exactly twice, except for one element which appears exactly once.
+**❓**: You are given a sorted array consisting of only integers where every element appears exactly twice, except for one element which appears exactly once.

 Return the single element that appears only once.